 - 45g caster sugar

 - 150-160ml full-fat milk

 - jam and clotted cream, to serve

-(1) Preheat the oven to 180C (fan) and put a baking tray lined with parchment in the oven while you make the scones.
+(1) Preheat the oven to 200C (fan) and put a baking tray lined with parchment in the oven while you make the scones.

 (3) Very lightly shape to a flattened ball but don’t over-work the dough or the scones will be heavy.
-Roll out to about 2cm thickness and cut out to whichever size you want.
+Roll out, or pat gently with your hands, to about 2cm thickness and cut out to whichever size you want.
 I tend to use a plain 6cm cutter, getting about 12 scones from this amount of ingredients: once you have cut out the first lot of scones you will need to re-roll the trimmings.
 Do this gently so as not to over-work the dough.